Banteng: Subspecies

+Relationships of members of the genus Bos based on nuclear genomes after Sinding, et al. 2021.

 Characteristics

 The banteng is similar to taurine cattle, with head-and-body length between 1.9 and 2.25 m.
 Wild banteng are typically larger and heavier than their domesticated counterparts, but are otherwise similar in appearance.
 The mean shoulder height of wild Javan and Indochinese banteng is 1.4 m for cows and 1.6 m for bulls; Bornean banteng, the smallest subspecies, are shorter.
 Domesticated banteng cows reach 1.2 m at the shoulder, while the bulls are 1.3–1.5 m tall.
 In the wild cows weigh around 590–670 kg, while bulls weigh around 600–800 kg.
 Weights of domesticated individuals range from 211 to 242 kg for females and from 335 to 363 kg for males.
 The largest bulls attain 3.3 and 3.7 m between pegs (nose to rump) with 0.9 and 0.95 m long tail, 1.76 and 1.91 m at the withers, and weigh 900 kg or more.

 The banteng shows extensive sexual dimorphism; adult bulls are generally dark brown to black, larger and more sturdily built than adult cows, that are thinner and usually pale brown or chestnut red.
 Females and juveniles additionally have a dark line running along their back.
 Some bulls may retain their brown colour, sometimes with white spots similar to those seen in deer.
 The coat of young bulls is reddish brown, and progressively attains the adult colouration starting from the front to the rear parts.
 Aged bulls may turn grey.
 The underparts are white to light brown.
 The face is lighter relative to the rest of the body, whitish or tawny grey at the forehead and around the eyes but darker near the black snout.
 There is a big white patch on the rump, poorly developed in the Indochinese banteng; the patch may serve as a guide for herds to stay together in the dark.
 The legs are white below the knees.
 The back is particularly elevated in bulls due to the unusual lengths of the thoracic vertebrae, giving the impression of a hump.
 Horns are typically 60 to 75 cm long, and separated by thick skin at the base.
 Bulls have long, slender horns with sharp tips and a circular cross-section, and are smooth except for the wrinkled base.
 The horns of cows are short and tightly curved, pointing inward at the tips, while those of bulls arc upwards and slightly forward.
 The tail, measuring 65 to 70 cm, ends in a black tuft.